richvincent/smsbtc/README.txt

 field.
 Once the run.py is running and globally accessible the btcSMS is ready to use.

-Instructions for SMSbtc:

-Commands are sent to the server via SMS messages sent to your Twilio phone
-number: ie if your Twilio phone number is +12223334444 Send text messages proceeded by the '$' symbol to the number List of valid commands:
--> $listcurrencies - Lists currencies currently supported by symbol -> $btcprice - Lists Bitcoin price in requested currency - ie $btcprice usd -> $currencyconvert - Converts specified currency amount to Bitcoin - ie
-$currencyconvert 100.00 eur
--> $btcconvert - Converts specified amount of bitcoin to chosen currency - ie
-$btcconvert .17 usd
--> $help - Returns a list of valid commands
--> $about - Returns information about author and application *note: Any other inputs will return the help message

 About

 A large portion of the global population is unbanked and lacks access to global